thenativeweb/buntstift/README.md

 *Please note that all of the functions on the configuration object do not mutate the configuration, but return a new instance instead!*

 Finally, set the new configuration using the `configure` function.
-Typically, because of the configuration object's immutability, you may want to do all of this in a single line:
+Typically, because of the configuration object's immutability, you may want to do all of this in a single statement:

 ```javascript
 buntstift.configure(